indilib/indi-3rdparty/indi-rolloffino/README.md

 Refer to the general documentation in the parent directory for 3rdparty drivers https://github.com/indilib/indi-3rdparty/README.md

-If you are building from source, the source files can best be obtained by cloning the 3rdparty repo as describedin the github parent directory.
+If you are building from source, the source files can best be obtained by cloning the 3rdparty repo as described in the INSTALL file.
 If you already have an installed rolloffino driver from an indi_full install.
 Then you do not need to do a local build.
 Perhaps you are just looking for one of the Arduino examples to start working on the Arduino side.
 If so you can just pull that or other files, or zip up the repository from https://github.com/indilib/indi-3rdparty/indi-rolloffino/